Student with cancer wins payout after university refused to extend course

 After pressure from an open letter signed by over 200 University of Warwick staff and students, and support from Shabana Mahmood, MP Birmingham Ladywood, the Home Office granted her mother a visitor visa.

-The pair have now been reunited, Unis Resist Border Controls (URBC) said in a statement.
+The pair have now been reunited, Unis Resist Border Controls said in a statement.

 “There came a point when I didn’t think I was going to see my mother before dying.
 It was a frightening thought,” said Ms Sheble.